Vickers .50 machine gun: Mark III

 The Mark III was a naval version used as an anti-aircraft weapon, mostly by the Royal Navy and allied navies in the Second World War, typically in mountings of four guns but also as single and dual mounts.
 It proved insufficiently powerful at short-range against modern all-metal aircraft and was superseded during the Second World War by the Oerlikon 20 mm cannon.
 The naval quad mount featured a 200-round magazine per barrel, which wrapped the ammunition belt around the magazine drum.
-Maximum rate of fire of fire was 700 rounds per minute, per gun (cyclic) but could be reduced to 450.
+Maximum rate of fire was 700 rounds per minute, per gun (cyclic) but could be reduced to 450.
 The four-barrel mounting had its guns adjusted to provide a spread of fire, amounting to 60 ft wide and 50 ft high at 1000 yd.
 Vickers claimed that it could fire all 800 rounds in 20 seconds and could then be reloaded in a further 30 seconds.
 During the Second World War it was also mounted on power-operated turrets (usually a twin-gun mount) in smaller craft such as motor gunboats and motor torpedo boats.